Picture of Loch Lomond

 Over £1 billion investment for Glasgow City Region

-The Glasgow City Region City Deal will fund major infrastructure projects; create thousands of new jobs and assist thousands of unemployed people back to work; improve public transport and connectivity; drive business innovation and growth and generate billions of pounds of private sector investment.
+The Glasgow City Region City Deal is funding major infrastructure projects; creating thousands of new jobs and assisting thousands of unemployed people back into work; improving public transport and connectivity; driving business innovation and growth; and generating billions of pounds of private sector investment.

-The City Deal will support the local area to achieve its shared long-term vision for the local economy through:
+The City Deal is supporting the local area to achieve its shared long-term vision for the local economy through:

 • Improved infrastructure – £1.13 billion fund to support the delivery of improved transport and connectivity across Glasgow and the Clyde Valley and key development and regeneration sites.